fybrik/airbyte-module/fybrik/README.md

     kubectl apply -f $AIRBYTE_MODULE_DIR/module.yaml -n fybrik-system
     ```

-1. Create a new namespace for the application, and set it as a default
+1. Create a new namespace for the application, and set it as default:
    ```bash
    kubectl create namespace fybrik-airbyte-sample kubectl config set-context --current --namespace=fybrik-airbyte-sample
    ```

-1. Create an asset (the `letters frequency` asset), the policy to access if, and an application that requires this asset:
+1. Create an asset (the `letter-frequency` asset), the policy to access if, and an application that requires this asset:
    ```bash
    kubectl apply -f $AIRBYTE_MODULE_DIR/fybrik/asset.yaml kubectl -n fybrik-system create configmap sample-policy --from-file=$AIRBYTE_MODULE_DIR/fybrik/sample-policy.rego